milvus-io/pymilvus/docs/source/index.rst

     How to deal with search results.

 :doc:`changes`
-    Changes in the latest PyMilvus-ORM.
+    Changes in the latest PyMilvus.

 :doc:`contribute`
     Method of contribution, bug shooting and contribution guide.